 So that’s three out of five beloved characters thrown aside as so much cheap waste.
 In one single chapter.
 Nice move.

 Then we have the imbecile, mute plot device.
 I won’t call him by name because he’s not a character, his only function is to give Susannah a way out, and Roland a way in.
 And he’s a fairly transparent plot device at that.
 Cheaply made, cheaply thrown aside.
 And the plot points he’s summoned up to solve?
 Only to remove a main character from the stage, with no apparent reason more than ‘ka wills it’, and to solve the entire last confrontation.
 Which could have been the climax of the entire series, where Roland finally faces the tower, and must conquer the greatest villain of them all.
 But no, we’ll leave that solution, and any potential heart wrenching sacrifices or hard won emotional triumphs that could have followed, to a bloody plot device, and have Roland do some easy target shooting on a handful of silly Harry Potter sports devices instead.

-This rant is getting long, so I’ll do a fast forward: for an author that professes to hate metafiction, he sure indulges in it a lot.
+This rant is getting long, so I’ll do a fast forward: for an author that professes to hate meta fiction, he sure uses in it a lot.
 In fact, the words that kept crawling into my head at the end of The Song of Susannah was ‘self indulgence’.
 And when the writer is a character, who exactly is it talking, when the author steps out and starts addressing the reader personally?
 And starts giving the reader hints about the story?
 Hm?

 It simply doesn’t work.

-So it’ll be a two out of five rating, mostly because I can’t bring myself to score the final book of the Dark Tower lower than that, but also because I’m fairly certain it doesn’t deserve all the bile I threw up on it above.
+So it’ll be a two out of five rating, and that second star is mostly because I can’t bring myself to score the final book of the Dark Tower lower than that, but also because I’m fairly certain it doesn’t deserve all the bile I threw up on it above.